carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 >> ~~~
 >> {: .output}
 >>
 >> The number of clusters decreases from  1177 to 1105.
-This is because the number of genes that all genomes share, i.e. core genome, decreases as we add another
+This is because the number of genes shared by all the genomes, i.e. core genome, decreases as we add another
->> genome, while the pangenome increase.
-We can see this with the command :
+>> genome, while the pangenome increases.
+We can see this with the following command :
 >> ~~~
 >> $ less data_get_homologues/pan_genome_algBDBH.tab
 >> ~~~